 The next few steps analyze some of the current constraints on power savings.
-The returned constraintMask is checked (step 4) to see if either the LPDS sleep state or DEEPSLEEP are disallowed.
+The returned constraintMask is checked (step 4) to see if the LPDS sleep state is allowed.

-If neither is disallowed, we still need to determine if there is enough time to transition into LPDS.
-The Clock_getTicksUntilInterrupt() API is called (step 5) to find how many Clock module tick periods will occur before the next scheduled activity.
-This tick count is converted to microseconds (step 6), and compared with the total transition latency for LPDS as reported by Power_getTransitionLatency() (step 7).
+If LPDS is allowed, we still need to determine if there is enough time to transition into LPDS.
+The Clock_getTicksUntilTimeout() API is called (step 5) to find how many Clock module tick periods will occur before the next scheduled activity.
+This tick count is converted to microseconds (step 6), and compared with the device-specific constant for the total transition latency of LPDS (step 7).

-If there is indeed sufficient time to transition in and out of LPDS, then the policy has come to the decision to enter LPDS.
+If there is sufficient time to transition in and out of LPDS, then the policy has come to the decision to enter LPDS.
 However, there will be some latency to wake up the device from LPDS to be ready to perform the processing that is scheduled.
-To ensure the processor is ready in time to perform the scheduled processing, the policy computes an earlier wakeup time, to accommodate the wake latency (step 8).
-The wakeup interval is set with the DriverLib API MAP_PRCMLPDSIntervalSet() (step 9), the RTC is enabled as an LPDS wakeup source (step 10), and then the Policy calls Power_sleep() to transition the device to LPDS (step 11).
+To ensure that the processor is ready in time to perform the scheduled processing, the policy needs to compute an earlier wakeup time to accommodate the wake latency.